Social Repose: Calamity and beyond: 2020-Present

-Working at his own pace, with an emphasis on singles rather than albums, allows Richie to give Social Repose projects maximum focus.
-Whether it's a cover or an original, audio or video, he appreciates feeling like each work has gotten his best.

 Cinematography

-Richie's film school background helped him bring his creative ideas to life, both in art videos and in Social Repose music videos.
-He has jokingly referred to himself as a pretentious art student, but he has demonstrated a willingness to take on emotionally difficult or divisive topics.
-Examples of his work include the "Nothing Matters" art video series which features simply silence and ambient music, and a spoken word piece titled "These are my pills".
+Examples of Giese's work include the "Nothing Matters" art video series which features simply silence and ambient music, and a spoken word piece titled "These are my pills".
 Behind-the-scenes videos let viewers understand the depth of preparation and the technical process of creating Social Repose concept videos.
-Richie lost significant weight for the "Mercy Kill" video, spent 13 hours in and out of acrylic paint-filled bathtubs for "Filthy Pride", and submerged himself in a swimming pool in January for the "Me" spoken word video.
+Giese lost significant weight for the "Mercy Kill" video, spent 13 hours in and out of acrylic paint-filled bathtubs for "Filthy Pride", and submerged himself in a swimming pool in January for the "Me" spoken word video.

-From the muted tones and deliberate pacing of "Stand Tall" to the dark dystopian imagery of "Dry Run", Social Repose music videos paired visual storytelling with the lyrical and musical complexities of the songs.
-Showcasing Richie's imagination and vision, the concept music video anthology built around "Filthy Pride" from the Empress EP featured bleak black-and-white visuals with dramatic character struggles.
-He fell victim to the YouTube algorithm determining that the "Villain" video was not ad-friendly, but he didn't let that deter him from continuing to create high concept Social Repose music videos.